Math / 7th Grade / Unit 2: Operations with Rational Numbers

 7th Grade

-In several upcoming units, seventh-grade students will rely on their increased number sense and ability to compute with rational numbers, in particular in Unit 3, Numerical and Algebraic Expressions, and in Unit 4, Equations and Inequalities.
-By the time students enter eighth grade, students should have a strong grasp on operating with rational numbers, which will be an underlying skill in many algebraic concepts.
-In eighth grade, students are introduced to irrational numbers, rounding out their understanding of the real number system before learning about complex numbers in high school.
+In several upcoming units, seventh-grade students will rely on their increased number sense and ability to compute with rational numbers, in particular in Unit 3 and in Unit 4.
+By the time students enter 8th grade, students should have a strong grasp on operating with rational numbers, which will be an underlying skill in many algebraic concepts.
+In 8th grade, students are introduced to irrational numbers, rounding out their understanding of the real number system before learning about complex numbers in high school

 Included in the materials for this unit are some activities that aim to support and build students’ fluency with integer computations, especially mental math.
 See our Guide to Procedural Skill and Fluency for additional information and strategy and activity suggestions.